hmrc/common-transit-convention-traders/README.md

 ### Reporting Issues

 You can create a [GitHub issue](https://github.com/hmrc/common-transit-convention-traders/issues).
 Alternatively you can contact our Software Development Support team.
-Email them to receive a form where you can add details about your requirements and questions at sdsteam@hmr.gov.uk.
+Email them at sdsteam@hmr.gov.uk, to receive a form where you can add details about your requirements and questions.

 ### License